 The best free checking accounts in 2019 give you free cash for signing up, have plenty of access to no-fee ATMs, and do not charge additional fees for all of the “extras.”

-If you’re looking to open a free checking account online that won’t cost you anything, I recommend going with Capital One 360.
+If you’re looking to open a free checking account online that won’t cost you anything, go with Capital One 360.

 Here’s what makes Capital One 360 the top choice: